ondrovic/survey-test-form/ANALYTICS_FEATURE_README.md

 ## Overview

 A new analytics dashboard has been added to the admin interface, providing comprehensive insights into survey performance and response data.
-This feature is inspired by modern analytics dashboards and provides real-time data visualization.
+This feature leverages Apache ECharts for professional-grade data visualization with interactive charts and real-time filtering.

 ## Features